 “Wagara” are traditional Japanese patterns.
-They are historic designs, each with a specific meaning, originally created for decorating traditional Japanese garments – kimono and yakata.
-The original pattern date back to the 8th century Heian period of Japan, and are largely inspired by nature.
-They were crafted using techniques from painting and Chinese calligraphy and were worn with purpose for different seasons and occasions.
+They are historic designs, each with a specific meaning, initially created for decorating traditional Japanese garments – kimono and yakata.
+The original patterns date back to the 8th century Heian period of Japan, and are largely inspired by nature.
+Let’s take a look at some wagara, their inspiration and meaning.

 Seigaiha

 Seigaiha (青海波) translates to “blue ocean waves” and is a geometric design representing water.
-It is formed using overlapping concentric circles to form a series of arches or scales.
-The Japanese pattern was historically used to depict the sea on Chinese maps.
-Versions of this pattern also appeared in other ancient civilisations such as Egypt and Persia.
-In Japan, the pattern symbolizes peace and good luck.
+The Japanese wave pattern is formed using overlapping concentric circles to form a series of arches, scallops or scales.
+The pattern was historically used to depict the sea on Chinese maps.
+It was first used in Japan during the Momoyama Period (1573-1603) to decorate the costumes of Noh theatre performers.
+Seigaiha was popularised during the Edo period by the samurai class.

 Tatewaku

 Tatewaku (立涌) is a sinuous design of vertical waves that resemble the rising of steam, thought to be auspicious.
-The pattern was likely adapted from similar Chinese designs and has also been compared to mist rising off waterways in the spring.
-The meaning of Tatewaku is, therefore “rising above” circumstances.
-During its infancy in the Heian period, the design required advanced techniques to create and therefore was only worn by those who could afford it.
+The Tatewaku pattern was likely adapted from similar Chinese designs.
+It has also been compared to mist rising off waterways in the spring–the symbolic meaning of Tatewaku is, therefore “rising above” circumstances.

 There are many variations of the design where different motifs are placed within the hourglass forms of the parallel waves.
 Popular combinations include clouds (kumotatewaku 雲立涌) and chrysanthemum (kikutatewaku 菊立涌).